laibniz/shelf-analytics-base/readme.md

 npm run dev
 ```

-Open `http://localhost:3000` and upload a shelf image.
-After detection and clustering, select a label for each cluster and click *Save Labels*.
+Open `http://localhost:3000` to access the three-step interface:

+1. **Upload** a shelf photo.
+2. **Adjust clustering** with the slider and label the representative images.
+3. View the color coded result and *share of facings* chart.

+Click *Save Labels* to store the selections.

 ## Conclusions